-As of 30 June 2021, since Eutelsat Communications' market capitalisation amounts to less than the book value of the Group's shareholders' equity, the recoverable amount of goodwill has been estimated on the basis of the value in use determined from a valuation of the Group based on future cash flows.
+The recoverable amount has been estimated on the basis of the value in use determined from a valuation of the Group based on future cash flows.
 This analysis incorporates a significant degree of judgement on the part of the Group's Management.

-The cash flows used are based on the Group's five-year business plan approved by the Board of Directors in January 2021, including the impacts of the Covid crisis, covering periods up to the financial year 2024-25, on the long-term plan defined on a constant basis for periods up to the financial year 2032-33, and on a terminal value.
-The Group considers that it is appropriate to use projections beyond 5 years, given the long-term visibility it has for a significant portion of its business and its expected growth profile, which the long term plan makes it easier to evaluate.
+The cash flows used are based on the Group's five-year business plan which was approved by the Board of Directors in January 2021 including the impacts of the Covid-19 public health crisis covering the periods through to the 2024-25 financial year, on the long-term plan defined in a constant manner over a time horizon covering the periods through to the 2032-33 financial year and on a terminal value.
+Given the level of long-term visibility for a significant proportion of its activity and its expected growth profile which is captured more effectively by the long-time plan, the Group considers it relevant to to use projections beyond five years.

-With respect to financial metrics such as the WACC (7.8% used as of 30 June 2021 versus 7.5% as of 30 june 2020) and the long-term growth rate used to calculate the terminal value, the sensitivity analyses show that an increase in the WACC of less than 114bp or a decline in the long-term growth rate of less than 303bp, or a nil growth rate to infinity, would not lead to a lower value in use than the Group's net present value as of 30 June 2021.
+With respect to financial metrics such as the WACC (7.8% used as of 30 June 2021 versus 7.5% as of 30 June 2020) and the long-term growth rate used to calculate the terminal value, the sensitivity analyses show that a 200 bp increase in the WACC, a 300 bp decline in the long-term growth rate and a zero-growth rate to perpetuity would not lead to a lower value in use than the Group's net present value.

-Furthermore, the main operational assumptions potentially impacting the recoverable amount of assets are the level of EBITDA and the amount of capex.
-The operational assumptions of the long-term plan are based on internal market models of the growth trend of each of the Group's business segments and on external strategic reviews.
-Sensitivity analyses show that a 5% decline in EBITDA would not lead to the recognition of an impairment loss on goodwill.
+Furthermore, the main operational assumptions potentially impacting the recoverable amount of assets are the level of EBITDA and the amount of investment.
+The operational assumptions in the long-term plan are based on internal market models of the trajectories of each of the Group's business segments and on external strategic studies.
+The sensitivity analyses show that a 5% reduction in EBITDA for each year of the plans used and on the terminal value would also not lead to the recognition of a goodwill impairmant.

-The impairment tests performed as of 30 June 2021 and 2020 on the basis of discounted cash flow forecasts did not lead to the recognition of any impairment charges.
-This is further evidenced by the external information available on estimated data provided by the financial analysts who monitor the Group.
+The impairment tests carried out as of 30 June 2021 on the basis of discounted forecast cash flows did not lead to the recording of impairment charges.